 So did Benoît Mandelbrot.
-He's the math whiz and IBM Researcher who discovered the hidden patterns behind all of nature.
-He called them Fractals.
+He's the math whiz and IBM researcher who discovered the hidden patterns behind nature.
+He called them fractals.

 We turned every blog on Tumblr into fractals.

-We hosted an AMA on Reddit with two of Mandelbrot's closest colleagues from IBM Research and Yale University.
+We hosted an AMA on Reddit with two of Mandelbrot's closest colleagues at IBM Research and Yale.